 Art Galleries in North Africa

 The Safar Khan Gallery, Cairo

-One of the leading independent art spaces in the region exhibits artworks by contemporary Arab artists.
-The three-floor building also stages weekly film screenings, experimental theater performances, music and public lectures.
+One of the leading independent art spaces in the region exhibits artworks by contemporary Arab and international artists.
+The gallery also stages film screenings, music performances and public lectures.

 Art Galleries in East Africa